OtaTran241/Remove_Background_With_GAN_Network/README.md

 The model is capable of effectively removing backgrounds from input images, as demonstrated by the predictions compared against the ground truth.

 ## Contributing
 Contributions are welcome!
-If you have any ideas for improvements or new features, feel free to submit a pull request or open an issue.
+If you have any ideas for improvements or new features, feel free to submit a pull request, open an issue or send an email to [tranducthuan220401@gmail.com](mailto:tranducthuan220401@gmail.com)